Meet the team

 Alex Mullin - Coach (Level 1)

-"Hey, I am Alex and I've been training for four years.
+"Hey, I am Alex and I've been training for six years.
 I started Parkour because I needed something to get me out of the house.
 I enjoy Parkour because it's your own, everyone trains differently and you are independent in the way you train

 Other sports are competitive, having to compete with other people and there are other people that you have to rely on or that can let you down, in Parkour that isn't the case.
 You are free to push yourself as far as you want and train whenever you want, and that freedom is what most appeals to me"